fegzycole/nasa-ph/README.md

 - Display proper error messages when the HTTP request cannot be completed or there’s no picture of the day available.

+- Typescript as a template for your React project.

+- Persisting favorited data on a NoSQL Database (Firebase, Mongo, etc.).

+- Add photo previews of previous and next pictures of the day and include them in your application.

+- Unit testing for the functionality: Save pictures of the day data into local storage.

 ### Built With